geobaby/RandomBeerApp/README.md

 Run as Spring Boot App.
 Go to http://localhost:8080/index.html

+Beer data is stored as JSON in beers.json file in /config folder.
+There are details of 10 different beers.

 # Description
 Displays beer information (Name, Description, ABV (Alcohol By Volume), Brewery) in card layout (using bootstrap) with a button to change the current beer.